Linaro/lava/doc/v2/simple-admin.rst

 * **instance.conf** - Local database configuration for the master.
 This file is managed by the package installation process.

-* **lava-master** - Each master needs configuration to set up the correct ZMQ ports on the master.
-This involves a URL for a ZMQ socket on the master and optionally the location of the ZMQ certificates to support authentication and encryption of the ZMQ messages.

-  .. seealso:: :ref:`zmq_curve` and :ref:`configuring_lava_slave`

 * **lava-server-gunicorn.service** - example file for a systemd service to run ``lava-server-gunicorn`` instead of letting systemd generate a service file